Fixed Ammonia (NH3) Gas Detection

-Ammonia gas sensors should be tested monthly, at minimum, to ensure they are functioning properly.
+Ammonia gas sensors should be tested monthly, at a minimum, to ensure they are functioning properly.
 These tests, known as bump tests, involve briefly exposing the sensor to ammonia gas to see if it responds.
 If the ammonia gas sensor does not trigger an alarm after exposure, the device will need to be calibrated.
 To calibrate the anomia gas sensor, the device is subjected to prolonged exposure to ammonia gas.
 During this time, the readings provided by the sensor are monitored to ensure accuracy.

 The date the testing took place, as well as the results, should be recorded as part of your fixed gas detection preventative maintenance plan.
 Maintenance and calibration can be performed by a facility manager, or by a local RC Systems gas detection expert.
 Contact our support team to learn more.